-Since moving to Murrells Inlet, South Carolina, you’ve learned that energy efficiency in your home is about far more than turning off lights when you leave a room.
-It’s about maximizing the energy used by your home, whether it’s the electricity used to brighten your living space or the natural gas fueling your HVAC system.
-And when it comes to improving the energy usage of your heating and cooling system, there are multiple factors to consider.
+Improving the energy efficiency in your Murrells Inlet, South Carolina, home requires more than turning off the lights when you leave a room.
+You also need to consider how much energy your HVAC system is using to keep your home comfortable.
+When it comes to improving the energy usage of your heating and cooling system, there are multiple factors to consider.
 Master these three factors of HVAC efficiency and reap the rewards.

-If you don’t already have a preventive maintenance schedule, you should get on one.
-Just like your body needs a regular checkup by the doctor, you need a licensed professional to check out your HVAC system a few times a year.
-Regular maintenance involves checking the system’s components and efficiency, and fixing any problems.
+If you don’t already have a preventive maintenance schedule, you should sign up for a plan.
+Just like your body needs a regular checkup by the doctor, you need a licensed technician to inspect your HVAC system at least once a year.
+Regular maintenance involves checking the system’s components and efficiency and fixing any problems.

 Indoor Air Quality